eyfout/hz-sandbox/README.md

-#Hazelcast Sandbox
+# Hazelcast Sandbox

-This repository is a sandbox for learning some of the APIs / features Hazelcast IMDB has to offer.
-It primarily consists of Spock tests.
+This repository consists of Spock tests written against Hazelcast In-Memory Data Grid.
+The primary purpose of this repository is to familiarize myself with the Hazecast's API and concepts.